Probability

 See also: numbers, Permutations and Combinations

-The probability of an event and its complement always add up to 1 (An event is either occur or it doesn't occur).
+The probability of an event and its complement always add up to 1 (An event either occurs or it doesn't occur).

 Examples: